May 6, 2020

-A developer needs to be more careful while doing this since the values are still referred by the form if one just copies that reference and modifies the data elsewhere the form will be impacted and this, in turn, causes weird side-effects.
+A developer needs to be more careful while doing this as the values are still referred to by the form.
+If one just copies that reference and modifies the data elsewhere, the form will definitely be impacted and this, in turn, causes unreal side-effects.

 Example in an onSubmit call of a form:

 To reset the form, one needs to use the form’s reset method without any parameter,